Margherita Sarfatti: In popular culture

 Actress Susan Sarandon portrayed Sarfatti in the 1999 movie Cradle Will Rock, written and directed by Sarandon's then longtime companion, Tim Robbins.
-Sarandon discussed her role, saying:

-Margherita is someone who is a legitimate historical figure.
+Sarandon discussed her role, saying: Margherita is someone who is a legitimate historical figure.
 She really existed.
 She really was Mussolini's mistress and was very involved in the cultural shaping of Italy's art movements.
 She was a patron of new painters in Italy.
 She came over to the United States to sell Mussolini to the American people, and she did that by using Hearst's column.
 She wrote a column, and that was how they prepared the United States people for the concept of entering the war on the side of Mussolini, I suppose.
 And also, she was trying to fund the war.

 And the complication of this was the fact that she was Jewish, and she in fact supported thus her own crisis, which eventually would make her flee Italy to Argentina and Uruguay for several years until it was safe for her to return.
 Whether or not she was just in complete denial or she really truly believed that there was a way to sleep with Mussolini and not be held accountable, I don't know.
 But she ended up in an awkward position.
 She was hobnobbing with all these rich American people.
 I think in the context of the film, she's somebody who has a job to do and because she loved art, she sometimes finds herself to be giving all this art away to people she feels don't really appreciate it.

+Margherita Sarfatti is portrayed by Barbara Chichiarelli in the 2025 historical drama Mussolini: Son of the Century.